-Holding of the 10th High School Student Business Plan Grand Prix
+Holding of the 11th High School Student Business Plan Grand Prix

 JFC has been conducting the High School Student Business Plan Grand Prix since FY2013 with the aim of nurturing the ability to independently develop one's future through the process of creating a business plan.
-For the 10th High School Student Business Plan Grand Prix, a total of 4,996 entries were received from 455 schools.
-Business Start-up Support Centers nationwide visited 425 schools and gave lectures about how to create a business plan.
+For the 11th High School Student Business Plan Grand Prix, a total of 5,014 entries from 505 schools were received.
+Business start-up support centers nationwide took the lead in providing on-site classes to 472 schools to support the creation of business plans.

-At the final screening, held in January, 2023, 10 groups of finalists gave enthusiastic presentations.
-The Grand Prix went to Himawari Motojima at Tokyo Metropolitan Harumi Sogo High School for "Refrigerator Project JAPAN-Save Poverty in Developing Countries with Japanese Wisdom-" which drew the attention of various media.
-In addition, Prime Minister Kishida sent a video message in response to the presentations, as in the 9th Grand Prix.
+At the final screening, held in January 2024, 10 groups of finalists gave enthusiastic presentations.
+The Grand Prix went to Ms. Mizuki Nakamura at Den-en Chofu Gakuen Senior High School for "Tech Dormitory'-Making Women Around the World Happy," which drew the attention of various media.
+In addition, Prime Minister Kishida sent a video message in response to the presentations, as in the 10th Grand Prix.

-The 11th High School Student Business Plan Grand Prix
+The 12th High School Student Business Plan Grand Prix